Between Elysium and Kitsch: Towards A Psychoanalysis of Parisian Parks and Gardens

 (2023/work in progress)

-When celebrated as symbols of cultural achievement, parks can easily veer into kitsch—mere representations of idealized nature or civic pride, disconnected from any profound or unmediated experience.
-Yet, precisely in their failure to sustain the illusion of harmony, they reveal the traumatic excess that cannot be fully contained by the Symbolic order.
+The Park is both familiar and alien—a comforting imitation of nature that simultaneously reveals its artifice.
+When celebrated as symbols of cultural achievement, parks easily veer into kitsch: representations of idealized nature or civic virtue, severed from any profound or unmediated experience.
+Yet precisely in their failure to sustain the illusion of harmony, they expose the traumatic excess that the Symbolic order—the logic of our sanity—cannot contain.